School Health Services

 Please notify the nurse immediately if your child has been diagnosed with any of the following communicable diseases:

-Chicken pox, Scabies, Conjunctivitis, Head Lice, Pneumonia, Strep infection, Pertussis, Shingles, Pinworms, Hand Foot and Mouth Disease, Fifth’s Disease, Ringworm, or Impetigo
+Chicken pox, Scabies, Conjunctivitis, Head Lice, Pneumonia, Strep infection, Pertussis, Shingles, Pinworms, Hand Foot and Mouth Disease, Fifth’s Disease, Ringworm, COVID, or Impetigo

 We appreciate your cooperation as always, and look forward to a great year!